 The original, much bigger jetty was built back in 1940 to allow exports from the nearby limestone mine.
 While the new and smaller jetty was opened in 2009.

 By far the best diving is on the old jetty.
 Particularly out at the T-Section or ‘Tee’ (a.k.a. the “Gallery” or the “Aquarium”) as it is often referred to.
 But the old jetty is in poor overall condition and closed to public access.
-So, it has to be accessed by entering the water at the end of the new jetty and then crossing over.
+So, it must be accessed by entering the water at the end of the new jetty and then crossing over.

 Straightforward overall, but not without its challenges.
 As getting all your gear down the new jetty is quite a haul… Then once underwater there is a fair distance to be covered.
-So navigation and air consumption needs to be managed carefully.
+So navigation and air consumption need to be managed carefully.

 All said though, Rapid Bay truly is a great dive and well worth all the effort involved!

-Diving Rapid Bay – The History…
+Diving Rapid Bay Jetty – The History…

 The location is named after Colonel William Light’s 162 ton survey brig the Rapid.
 Light was the South Australia Colonial Surveyor General, who made his first landfall on mainland South Australia there in September 1836.